jackdb/jackdb-heroku-plugin/README.md

       jackdb:mysql [CONFIG_VAR]   #  Opens a MySQL database in JackDB
       jackdb:oracle [CONFIG_VAR]  #  Opens an Oracle database in JackDB
       jackdb:pg [CONFIG_VAR]      #  Opens a Postgres database in JackDB
-      jackdb:xeround              #  Opens a Xeround MySQL database in JackDB

 ## Examples